ziadoz/grokking-algorithms/notes.md

 A breadth first search works by radiating out from starting point, so all the nodes 1 degree out are searched first, then all the nodes 2 degrees out are searched second etc.

 This is achieved using a queue.
-All the nodes 1 degree out are added to the queue first, then as each of those nodes is searched, their nodes are added to the queue if a match isn't found.
+All the nodes 1 degree out are added to the queue first, then as each of those nodes is dequeued/searched, _their_ nodes are added to the queue if a match isn't found - radiating outwards.

-This means the nodes are searched a degree at a time, radiating outwards.